siyuancncd/CoPINN/README.md

 ## Question?

-If you have any questions, please email ddzz12277315 AT 163 DOT com or siyuanduancn AT gmail DOT com.
+If you have any questions, please email siyuanduancn AT gmail DOT com.

 ## Acknowledgement